aws-samples/algorithmic-trading/README.md

 - Blog Post (Jan 2022): Backtest trading strategies with Amazon Kinesis Data Streams long-term retention and Amazon SageMaker: https://aws.amazon.com/blogs/big-data/backtest-trading-strategies-with-amazon-kinesis-data-streams-long-term-retention-and-amazon-sagemaker/
 - YouTube (Dec 2020): Automated Analysis of Financial Data and Algorithmic Trading: https://www.youtube.com/watch?v=i0izMuiU12I

+---

+## Instructions using SageMaker Studio

+A newer version of this workshop has been developed for SageMaker Studio and is available in folder **5_SageMakerStudio**.

+1. Setup SageMaker Studio with sufficient permissions.
+1. Run Jupyter Notebook: **1_Setup.ipynb**: This will setup S3 bucket, Glue Data Catalog Schema, Athena Workgroup.
+For SageMaker Studio, a custom kernel is built and attached.
+1. Run Jupyter Notebook: **2_Load_Data.ipynb**: This will load daily stock price data into the S3 bucket.
+1. Run Jupyter Notebook: **3_Backtest_Strategy.ipynb**: Backtest strategy in SageMaker Studio and find optimal parameters.

+---

+## Instructions using SageMaker Notebooks

 ## Step 0: Set up environment

 1. Create a new unique S3 bucket that starts with "**algotrading-**" (e.g. "**algotrading-YYYY-MM-DD-XYZ**") that we use for storing external price data.